cosmos/ibc/spec/client/ics-007-tendermint-client/README.md

 ### Headers

-The Tendermint headers include the height, the timestamp, the commitment root, the hashed validator set, and the signatures by the validators who committed the block.
-The header submitted to the on-chain client will include the unhashed validator set, and a trusted height and validator set to update from.
+The Tendermint headers include the height, the timestamp, the commitment root, the hash of the validator set, and the signatures by the validators who committed the block.
+The header submitted to the on-chain client also includes the entire validator set, and a trusted height and validator set to update from.
 This reduces the amount of state maintained by the on-chain client and prevents race conditions on relayer updates.

 ```typescript
 interface TendermintSignedHeader {